Dolls Kill - Shop now

 "...to discover a new series that is cleverly plotted, with an appealing main character, an interesting setting, and a worthy villain to make the..."
 Read more

-Customers appreciate the pacing of the book, describing it as well crafted and tough, with one customer noting that the twists and turns are skillfully executed.
+Customers appreciate the pacing of the book, describing it as fast-paced and well-crafted, with one customer noting that the twists and turns are well crafted.

 "...The Ghost in the Machine is well crafted and tight.
 It exhibits very good editing and continuity worthy of a full-blown publishing house...."
 Read more